robin-raymond/zax.io/memory-allocation.md

 #### Transferring ownership of an `collect` pointer

-Similar to a pointer marked as `own`, a pointer marked as `collect` can only only be owned by a single variable at a time.
-When an pointer marked as `collect` is transferred to another pointer marked as `collect` the ownership of the pointer is transferred.
+Similar to a pointer qualified as `own`, a pointer qualified as `collect` can only only be owned by a single variable at a time.
+When an pointer qualified as `collect` is transferred to another pointer qualified as `collect` the ownership of the pointer is transferred.
 However, as the type's lifetime is tied to the allocator where the type was allocated thus the need to transfer ownership of `collect` pointers is only done for convenience of ensuring only one variable contains the pointer to a type and to allow common transfer behavior for `own`, `discard` and `collect` pointers.

 ````zax
 print final : ()(...) = {